deniserauscher/Kaplan-Meier-survival-analysis/README.md

 * A number-at-risk table below the plot

 ## Data Privacy
-This repository uses anonymized example data
+This repository uses anonymized example data <br>
 No sensitive or experimental-specific identifiers are included.

-##  Notes
-* The x-axis is displayed in a generalized time format to avoid exposing study-specific measurement schedules.
-* The script automatically determines appropriate axis scaling.
-* The workflow can be adapted to any time-to-event dataset.